tobimori/kirby-dreamform/docs/99_under-the-hood.md

 9. `dreamform.submit:after` hook is called - even if the form submission is uncomplete (multi-step form).

-10. The form submission is saved as session data and as page if the action execution was successful.
+10. The form submission is saved as page if the submission has been successful so far.

+11. The fields `afterSubmit` methods are called (used for file uploads).

+12. The form submission is saved as session data.

 ### Performer